ambanum/disinfo.quaidorsay.fr/_pages/en/our-tools.md

 size="small"
 icon="tool"
 subtitle="Open Terms Archive Experiments" desc="Experiments are ongoing so as to produce use cases using Open Terms Archive data.
-To this end, two tools are currently under development : a script allowing to generate a dataset from a Open Terms Archive versions repository, and a python library easing the exploration process for these data." sublink-label="See" sublink-href="/en/open-terms-archive/experiments"
+To this end, two tools are currently under development : a script allowing to generate a dataset from an Open Terms Archive versions repository, and a python library easing the exploration process for these data." sublink-label="See" sublink-href="/en/open-terms-archive/experiments"
 %}